spo587/gcdata_project/CodeBook.md

 6. function to recast the above into a wide data frame

-recastDF(moltenDF) : takes a molten data frame returned by combineActivitySubjectCols above and recasts it as a wide data frame with each subject activity pair as a single row, with each variable's mean in the columns. so it returns a 180 x 66 data frame
+recastDF(moltenDF) : takes a molten data frame returned by combineActivitySubjectCols above and recasts it as a wide data frame with each subject activity pair as a single row, with each variable's average in the columns. so it returns a 180 x 67 data frame

 7. function to do assignment prompt 5 all in a single step, from data frame in step 4

 newTidyDataSetWithMeansWide(df) : takes a data frame from I. 4 above and applies functions from II.
 5 and II.
-6 above to return a single wide, tidy data frame with the first column renamed to 'activity/subject pairs'.
+6 above to return a single wide, tidy data frame with the first column renamed to 'activity/subject pairs' and the subsequent columns renamed to 'average of ...' whatever variable they're averaging..

-meansOfSubjectActivityPairs stores this wide data frame in a variable.
+meansOfSubjectActivityPairs stores this wide data frame.